 Kate Cote, DPT

-ProEx Physical Therapy, a New England based physical therapy practice with 15 locations is the official clinical site partner of IOMT.
+ProEx Physical Therapy is a physical therapy practice and partner of IOMT with multiple locations throughout New England.
 Founded in 2001, ProEx has been committed to clinical excellence by providing its therapists with the education and proper tools to deliver the most effective treatment utilizing manual therapy and graded exercise therapy.

-The foundation of the ProEx clinical philosophy is the Kaltenborn Evjenth System of Orthopaedic Manual Therapy (OMT) and the majority of therapists at ProEx have been Fellowship trained in manual therapy.
+The foundation of the ProEx clinical philosophy is the Kaltenborn Evjenth System of Orthopaedic Manual Therapy (OMT), and the majority of therapists at ProEx have been Residency trained in manual therapy.
 The geographical locations of the various clinical sites coupled with the access to proper equipment and resources conducive to learning the OMT system are added benefits of the IOMT experience.

 Entry into the Level I Year Long Manual Therapy Program is open to graduates of an accredited physical therapy college.
-All applicants must be licensed to practice in the state of Massachusetts, and are accepted on a first-come-first-serve basis.
-Class size is limited to 14 students.
+All applicants must be licensed to practice in the state of Massachusetts.
+Candidates must register online and will receive notice that their application has been received.
+Interviews will be scheduled within a short period from the application being submitted, candidates will then be selected and notified thereafter.
+Open enrollment.

 Candidates for the Level II Year Long Manual Therapy Program must have completed the IOMT’s Level I Certificate Program.
 Candidates will be selected and notified within four weeks of receiving their application, and final selection will be based on a review of each student’s educational background and experience.
 Class size is limited to six students.